GRAM-nets/JuliaGRAM/README.md

 # JuliaGRAM: Julia implementation of GRAM-nets

-This the source code for the paper [Generative Ratio Matching Networks](https://openreview.net/forum?id=SJg7spEYDS).
+This is the source code for the paper [Generative Ratio Matching Networks](https://openreview.net/forum?id=SJg7spEYDS).

 ## Check out the results interactively right now